sleephawk/adventure-game/README.md

     1 [x] to be put inside the event listener (when button is clicked) 2 [x] should change the text of the text-zone and the button-zones 3 [x] should fade between

+- [ ] Upload more robust story file
+- [ ] Create logic for win and lose con
+- [ ] create logic for chance die

 ## API & Processing CSVs